-- 15.1 It is essential that the public should be able to identify and understand the difference between a Hackney Carriage and a Private Hire Vehicle. - 15.2 Hackney Carriage Vehicles must display a blue identification plate on the rear of the vehicle and an internal licence plate displayed on the front windscreen.
-They will have a roof sign on the top of the vehicle. - 15.3 Private Hire Vehicles must have signage on the rear doors of the vehicle as issued by Huntingdonshire District Council. - 15.4 At all times, Private Hire Vehicles must also display signage bearing the name of the private hire operator for whom the booking is being fulfilled.
-This signage may be in the form of a logo or text and must be displayed on the front doors of the vehicle in a clear and legible way. - 15.5 Private Hire Vehicles must also display a yellow identification plate on the rear of the vehicle and an internal licence plate displayed on the front windscreen bearing the licence plate. - 15.6 They will not have a roof sign or any signs that include the words 'taxi', 'cab', 'taxicab' or 'for hire'. - 15.7 The external licence plate must be displayed and securely fixed to the external tailgate of the vehicle; temporary fixing, such as magnets are not permitted. - 15.8 All Licenced vehicles must always display their signage and livery whether the vehicle is in use or not. - 15.9 The signage and plates will be provided by the Licensing Authority for a fee.
-This does not include the operator signage as per point 15.4 - 15.10 All plates remain the property of the Council.
+- 15.1 It is essential that the public should be able to identify and understand the difference between a Hackney Carriage and a Private Hire Vehicle.
+At all times when in use for the purposes of completing bookings, the vehicle must display signage as detailed in the conditions below. - 15.2 Hackney Carriage Vehicles must display a blue identification plate on the rear of the vehicle and an internal licence plate displayed on the front windscreen.
+They will have a roof sign on the top of the vehicle. - 15.3 Private Hire Vehicles must have signage on the rear doors of the vehicle as issued by Huntingdonshire District Council. - 15.4 Private Hire Vehicles must also display signage bearing the name of the private hire operator for whom the booking is being fulfilled.
+This signage may be in the form of a logo or text and must be displayed on the front doors of the vehicle in a clear and legible way. - 15.5 Private Hire Vehicles must also display a yellow identification plate on the rear of the vehicle and an internal licence plate displayed on the front windscreen bearing the licence plate. - 15.6 They will not have a roof sign or any signs that include the words 'taxi', 'cab', 'taxicab' or 'for hire'. - 15.7 The external licence plate must be displayed and securely fixed to the external tailgate of the vehicle; temporary fixing, such as magnets are not permitted. - 15.8 The signage and plates will be provided by the Licensing Authority for a fee.
+This does not include the operator signage as per point 15.4 - 15.9 All plates remain the property of the Council.
 All plates must be returned to the Council within 7 days upon request.
-For any vehicle licence renewals, the existing plate must be returned upon collection of the new licence plate. - 15.11 Further details of signs, notices and advertising on vehicles can be found within the Hackney Carriage and Private Hire Vehicle licence conditions.
+For any vehicle licence renewals, the existing plate must be returned upon collection of the new licence plate. - 15.10 Further details of signs, notices and advertising on vehicles can be found within the Hackney Carriage and Private Hire Vehicle licence conditions.
 These can be found in Annex 2.